storybookjs/marko/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Link to a repro repo that demonstrates the bug, plus instructions on how to trigger it.
+Link to a reproduction repo that demonstrates the bug, plus instructions on how to trigger it.

 **System**
 Please paste the results of `npx sb@next info` here.